 The very rare Lake Sammamish kokanee uses the Lake Sammamish watershed for all of its life cycle.
 The decline of this species has been attributed in part to altered storm water flows and dissolved oxygen levels.

-Larry Phillips, Chair of WRIA 8 Salmon Recovery Council stated: “Acquisition of the Wayne Golf Course is a rare opportunity to protect substantial acreage in a primarily urban area, and protection would provide a significant opportunity to implement the restoration priorities identified in the WRIA 8 Plan on a large scale.”
-According to the WRIA 8 salmon recovery strategy, “protecting and restoring forest cover, riparian, buffers, wetlands, and creek mouths” is a Tier 1 action along the Sammamish River, which would help improve water quality for salmonid species.
+Larry Phillips, Chair of WRIA 8 Salmon Recovery Council stated: “Acquisition of the Wayne Golf Course [was] a rare opportunity to protect substantial acreage in a primarily urban area, and protection would provide a significant opportunity to implement the restoration priorities identified in the WRIA 8 Plan on a large scale.”
+According to the WRIA 8 salmon recovery strategy, “protecting and restoring forest cover, riparian, buffers, wetlands, and creek mouths” is a Tier 1 action along the Sammamish River, which can only help improve water quality for salmonid species.

 This wetlands map identifies the stream corridor and shoreline areas which make this a compelling salmonid restoration priority.
 Converting the course to public land would allow restoration activities.

 Mammals present today in the Sammamish River Corridor include those species that have adapted to human development, such as deer, beavers, mountain beavers, nutrias, raccoons, opossums, skunks, river otters, coyotes, brown rabbits (eastern cottontail), shrews, mice and voles.